MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 Close a survey conversation with [Close Dialog](conversation-builder-dialogs-dialog-basics.html#close-the-dialog).

-While you can also close a conversation with [Close Conversation](conversation-builder-dialogs-dialog-basics.html#close-the-conversation), this isn't recommended for survey bots, as Close Dialog is more future-proof.
-Close Conversation forcibly closes the conversation.
-Close Dialog closes the conversation once all dialogs are closed.
-If, in the future, a new dialog type is added that can be triggered after the Survey dialog, you might want the logic of Close Dialog in place in the survey bot.

 You don't need to include a Text interaction that thanks the consumer for their participation; you can define the Thank You message in the survey bot's settings (discussed below).

 {: .important}